growdigital/natureworks.org.uk/content/portfolio/max.md

 imageAlt:
 - Hostas in a new flower bed, by curvy path
 client: Young professional couple
-summary: Small enclosed rear garden for new-build, on a shoestring budget
+summary: Small enclosed rear garden on a shoestring budget
 location: Carmarthen, Wales
 siteLink: grwd.uk/max
 ---